gbmhunter/blog/content/electronics/tools/_index.md

 AC/DC probes output a voltage which is proportional to the current flowing through the wire under test.
 This voltage is measured by the oscilloscope and displayed on a current-scaled waveform.
 High-end current probes which are built for specific oscilloscopes may draw power from the single oscilloscope connection, as well as automatically changing the units on the scope and auto-scaling.

-=== Fluxgate Magnetometer Current Probes
+### Fluxgate Magnetometer Current Probes

 The main advantage is that the measuring device does not need to fully encircle the track/wire under test, and you can design a probe-styled instrument that can measure track/wire current just by bringing the probe tip into close proximity.

-=== Aim I-Prober 520
+### Aim I-Prober 520

 Aim has patents around it's fluxgate magnetometer based current probe, so it might be a while before other manufacturers make similar probes.

-.The AIM I-Prober 520 current probe based on fluxgate magnetometer technology.
-Image from http://www.tti-test.com/. image::aim-i-prober-520-fluxgate-magnetometer-current-probe-with-scope.jpg[width=400]
+{{% figure src="aim-i-prober-520-fluxgate-magnetometer-current-probe-with-scope.jpg" width="400" caption="The AIM I-Prober 520 current probe based on fluxgate magnetometer technology.
+Image from http://www.tti-test.com/." %}}

-== EM Probes
+## EM Probes

-=== Beehive Non-contact EM Probes
+### Beehive Non-contact EM Probes

 The Beehive Electronics probes set contains three H-field probes (100A, 100B, 100C) and one E-field probe (100D).
 All are non-contact probes.

-.The four non-contact EM probes made by Beehive Electronics.
-Three are for magnetic field measurement and one is for electric field measurement. image::beehive-electronics-non-contact-em-probes-100-a-b-c-d.jpg[width=700px]
+{{% figure src="beehive-electronics-non-contact-em-probes-100-a-b-c-d.jpg" width="700" caption="The four non-contact EM probes made by Beehive Electronics.
+Three are for magnetic field measurement and one is for electric field measurement." %}}

 The magnetic flux density can be calculated for the H-field probes using the equation below:

-.The equation to work out the magnetic flux density as measured by any of the three magnetic EM probes made by Beehive Electronics. image::beehive-magnetic-em-probes-flux-density-equation.png[width=400px]
+{{% figure src="beehive-magnetic-em-probes-flux-density-equation.png" width="400" caption="The equation to work out the magnetic flux density as measured by any of the three magnetic EM probes made by Beehive Electronics." %}}

 The scale factors for each of the magnetic probes is given below:

-.The scale factors and resonances for each of the three magnetic field probes made by Beehive Electronics. image::beehive-magnetic-em-probes-scale-factors-and-resonance.png[width=600px]
+{{% figure src="beehive-magnetic-em-probes-scale-factors-and-resonance.png" width="600" caption="The scale factors and resonances for each of the three magnetic field probes made by Beehive Electronics." %}}

-== Flux
+## Flux

 Flux is a substance used in the soldering process to remove metal corrosion and improve the adhesion of the molten solder to the metal surfaces.

-=== Solder Compatibility
+### Solder Compatibility

 Typically, fluxes are compatible with a broad range of solder compounds, including both leaded and higher-temperature lead-free solders.

-=== Activity
+### Activity

 Flux activity is a measure of the strength/aggressiveness of the flux in it's ability to clean metals while soldering.
 Low activity fluxes are weak fluxes and as usually mild acids.
 High activity fluxes are strong fluxes and are usually low pH acids.

-=== Types Of Flux
+### Types Of Flux

-==== Rosin Flux
+#### Rosin Flux

 Rosin fluxes are the oldest types of flux (well, charcoal was first!).
 Rosin is the name of refined **pine sap**.
 Rosin flux is typically a solid at room temperature, but quickly melts and flow easily at soldering temperatures.
 It is usually a light or dark amber colour.
 Rosin fluxes have a **low flux activity**.

-.A tin of rosin-based flux.
-Image from https://en.wikipedia.org. image::rosin-flux-tin-kolophonium-loeten-photo.jpg[width=350px]
+{{% figure src="rosin-flux-tin-kolophonium-loeten-photo.jpg" width="350" caption="A tin of rosin-based flux.
+Image from https://en.wikipedia.org." %}}

 As such, it is usually inert while as a solid, and therefore **safe to leave** on the PCB after soldering.
 This is of course unless during normal operation the PCB temperature rises enough to melt the rosin flux.